 Racial minorities are also subjected to less lived privacy and therefore diminished privacy rights under the secrecy paradigm, paving the way for yet further surveillance of minority communities.

 Indeed, heightened surveillance of racial minorities, particularly black people, has in many ways been a defining condition of both America itself and the lives of black people.
 As explained by Khiara Bridges, “it is an empirically demonstrated truth that the state focuses its gaze most specifically on the bodies of people of color.”
-Put powerfully by sociologist Simone Brown in her important work on racialized surveillance, “Surveillance is nothing new to black folks.
+Put powerfully by sociologist Simone Browne in her important work on racialized surveillance, “Surveillance is nothing new to black folks.
 It is the fact of antiblackness.”
 Surveillance of black people not only has served as a tool of monitoring and social control, but also serves to produce “blackness” as a category further enabling monitoring and categorization based on such “blackness.”
-This process has been referred to by Browne as “racializing surveillance”—whereby “enactments of surveillance reify boundaries along racial lines, thereby reifying race, [ … ] where the outcome of this is often discriminatory and violent treatment.”
+This process has been referred to by Browne as “racializing surveillance” – whereby “enactments of surveillance reify boundaries along racial lines, thereby reifying race . . . where the outcome of this is often discriminatory and violent treatment.”
 As explained by Browne, racialized surveillance helps structure social relations along racial lines, thereby privileging whiteness.

 Some of the historical examples of racialized surveillance documented by Browne include government, corporate, or individualized branding of black people as chattel slaves, the use of ships logs to categorize black people as commodities along with other cargo, the use of “overseers” to inspect and torment black slaves, the use of slave passes to identify and categorize people, fugitive slave advertisements, the census, and lantern laws which required black people out at night to carry a lantern so as to literally shine a light on them and expose them to view.
 Each of these surveillance practices helped produce blackness as a category enabling further surveillance and subjugation based on that category.
-They are examples of what Browne, drawing from Frantz Fanon and others, calls “epidermalization”—the imposition (sometimes literally, in the case of branding) of race on the body that produced a person of African descent as “black,” as “slave,” as “commodity,” and as “inferior.”
+They are examples of what Browne, drawing from Frantz Fanon and others, calls “epidermalization” – the imposition (sometimes literally, in the case of branding) of race on the body that produced a person of African descent as “black,” as “slave,” as “commodity,” and as “inferior.”

-But, of course, strategies of racialized surveillance are not an historical artefact.
+But, of course, strategies of racialized surveillance are not a historical artifact.
 They continued apace with Jim Crow and FBI surveillance of black activists and intellectuals, and they continue today.
 Ta-Nehisi Coates’s contemporary description of the degree to which black bodies are targeted for surveillance and control is the most direct, and among the most stirring: “white America is a syndicate arrayed to protect its exclusive power to dominate and control [black] bodies.”
 Coates’s moving account of the violence visited upon black bodies echoes that of James Baldwin and many others.
-Surveillance — the erosion of public privacy — plays a prominent part in this syndicate.
+Surveillance – the erosion of public privacy – plays a prominent part in this syndicate.

-The use of police floodlights to illuminate areas where people of color live and congregate, whether it be outside New York City Housing Authority developments or outside transit stations where people of color (many of them queer) enter lower Manhattan from New Jersey are, in effect, a modern instantation of lantern laws—illuminating racial minorities while they try to move in public space at night.
+The use of police floodlights to illuminate areas where people of color live and congregate, whether it be outside New York City Housing Authority developments or outside transit stations where people of color (many of them queer) enter lower Manhattan from New Jersey are, in effect, a modern instantiation of lantern laws – illuminating racial minorities while they try to move in public space at night.